roxanageambasu/roxanageambasu.github.io/index.md

 ### Short Bio

 I joined Columbia in Fall 2011 after finishing her Ph.D. at the University of Washington.
-For my work in cloud and mobile data privacy, I received a Microsoft Research Faculty Fellowship, a ``Brillint 10'' Popular Science nomination, an NSF CAREER award (all in 2014); an Honorable Mention for the inaugural Dennis M. Ritchie Doctoral Dissertation Award in 2013, a William Chan Dissertation Award in 2012, two best paper awards at top systems conferences (2009 and 2011), and the first Google Ph.D.
+For my work in cloud and mobile data privacy, I received a Microsoft Research Faculty Fellowship, a ``Brilliant 10'' Popular Science nomination, an NSF CAREER award (all in 2014); an Honorable Mention for the inaugural Dennis M. Ritchie Doctoral Dissertation Award in 2013, a William Chan Dissertation Award in 2012, two best paper awards at top systems conferences (2009 and 2011), and the first Google Ph.D.
 Fellowship in Cloud Computing (2009).
 I did my undergraduate studies in my home country, Romania, at the Polytechnic University of Bucharest.

 I am now part of the [Columbia Software Systems Lab](http://systems.cs.columbia.edu/), an energetic group of professors and students working on highly relevant challenges in today's cutting-edge technologies, such as mobile devices, cloud computing, and distributed systems.